List of Marvel Comics characters: S: Sub-Mariner

 Sub-Mariner is the name of several characters appearing in American comic books published by Marvel Comics.

 Roman the Sub-Mariner

 Roman the Sub-Mariner is the name of several characters from the Marvel 2099 realities.

 Earth-928 Roman the Sub-Mariner

-On Earth-928, Roman is a Human/Atlantean hybrid who worked on the New Atlantis Project for the company Alchemax.
+On Earth-928, Roman is a human/Atlantean hybrid who worked on the New Atlantis Project for the company Alchemax.
 He became of the leader of the renamed Nova Atlantea when he and his fellow New Atlanteans rebelled against Alchemax.

-Roman was later killed when Attuma led the original Atlanteans in attacking Nova Atlantea.
+Roman was killed when Attuma led the original Atlanteans in attacking Nova Atlantea.

 Earth-23291 Roman the Sub-Mariner

 During the "Secret Wars" storyline, remnants of Earth-23291 were recreated as the Battleworld domain of 2099.
 Its version of Roman is a member of the Defenders.

 Earth-2099 Roman the Sub-Mariner

-On the unified Marvel 2099 reality of Earth-2099, Roman is a member of the 2099 version of the Avengers.
-He was among its members that were killed by the 2099 version of the Masters of Evil.
+In the unified Marvel 2099 reality of Earth-2099, Roman is a member of the 2099 version of the Avengers.
+He was killed by the Masters of Evil.